About the Alzheimer's Association

 - We relentlessly pursue equitable access to treatment, calling on the Centers for Medicare & Medicaid Services (CMS) and private payers to provide full and unrestricted coverage for FDA-approved Alzheimer’s drugs.

 - We help pass landmark legislation such as the National Alzheimer’s Project Act, which mandated the creation of a national plan to fight Alzheimer’s and coordinates efforts to prevent and effectively treat the disease by 2025.

-- In government fiscal year 2022, Alzheimer’s and dementia research funding at the National Institutes of Health (NIH) will be more than $3.7 billion annually.
+- We advance commitment to funding from the federal government.
+In government fiscal year 2022, Alzheimer’s and dementia research funding at the National Institutes of Health (NIH) will be more than $3.7 billion annually.
 The Alzheimer’s Association, AIM and our advocates have driven bipartisan support for this rapid increase.

 - We fight to protect people living with Alzheimer’s and dementia.
 The Alzheimer’s Association, AIM and our advocates championed the Promoting Alzheimer’s Awareness to Prevent Elder Abuse Act, which requires the Department of Justice (DOJ) to develop training materials for professionals who encounter and support individuals living with Alzheimer’s and dementia.

 Learn more and join our cause.
 Visit alz.org.